Hong Kong Connection: Censorship

 Following the 2019-2020 protests, the pro-Beijing camp and the government have attacked RTHK, accusing the station of bias.
 A new director of broadcasting, Patrick Li, took charge of RTHK in March 2021.
 The broadcaster has seen an exodus of senior staff, and censorship of RTHK documentaries has been on the rise.
 In May 2021, it was announced that old episodes of RTHK programmes would be deleted from the Internet, including old episodes of Hong Kong Connection.

-In May 2021, it was reported that RTHK management had rejected proposed new episodes on the 2019 Yuen Long attack and Hong Kong commemorations of the Tiananmen Square massacre.
+In May 2021, it was reported that RTHK management had rejected proposed new episodes on the 2019 Yuen Long attack and Hong Kong commemorations of the 1989 Tiananmen Square protests and massacre.
 Paul Lee Yin-chit, who headed production of Hong Kong Connection, subsequently resigned from RTHK.

 Deletion of online videos

 On 3 May 2021, numerous videos on the RTHK YouTube and Facebook pages, including episodes of Hong Kong Connection, were deleted.
 The deleted videos were all uploaded more than a year ago, and included 721 Yuen Long Nightmare.
 A spokesperson for RTHK stated the measure aligned the policy of its social media platforms with its website, where only programmes from the past 12 months are viewable.
-However, the RTHK Programme Staff Union considered the videos as the common property of HongKongers, criticising the removal of videos as 'unreasonable' and 'unnecessary'.
+However, the RTHK Programme Staff Union considered the videos as the common property of Hongkongers, criticising the removal of videos as 'unreasonable' and 'unnecessary'.